Skip to content

 Puffy eyes mean there’s an accumulation of liquids in the surrounding tissue, also known as edema.
 It's no secret that the skin on your lids and under your eyes is thinner than the rest of your face (your whole body, in fact).
 That’s why it’s really obvious when your eyes are puffed up.

 We wrote this article to help you understand the causes and the different treatments.
 And one easy way is to use eye masks for puffy eyes.
-But more on that later.
+But more on best sleep mask for puffy eyes later.
 First, let’s talk about the different factors that lead to this condition.

 Puffy Eyes: Causes & Treatment